DevMoatazKhalid/FullStackOpen_Exercises/06_New_note_in_SPA.md

     deactivate server

-    Note right of browser: The browser executes the callback function that renders the notes Note right of server: The server add the new note to its collection of notes but does not redirect the browser to reload the page
+    Note right of browser: The browser executes the callback function that renders the notes Note left of server: The server adds the new note to its collection of notes but does not redirect the browser to reload the page
 ```